QuantumGoddess/soulscraft/README.md

 - Campfire gui to access level up system.
 - Collect souls from mobs to level up.
 - Reworked attributes for vanilla bosses.
+- Datapack functionality to overwrite all default attributes.

 ## Compatible Minecraft Versions